 Economics majors are encouraged to take complementary courses in mathematics, the humanities, or other social sciences to sharpen their analytical skills and to acquire a broader understanding of important issues.
 The faculty adviser will assist each student in determining the particular combination of courses that satisfies his or her needs.

-The Department of Economics and the Department of Mathematics jointly offer a major leading to a bachelor of science degree in mathematical economics.
-This interdisciplinary program affords the student an opportunity to apply mathematical methods to the development of economic theory, models, and quantitative analysis.
-The major consists of the following course requirements: Economics 150, 205, 207, 210, 211, 215, 218; Mathematics 112, 113, 121, 254, 255; and three additional (3h) courses chosen with the approval of the program advisers.
-Students electing the major must receive permission from both the Department of Economics and the Department of Mathematics and Statistics.
-A minimum grade average of C in all courses attempted for the mathematical economics major is required for graduation.
+The Department of Economics and the Department of Mathematics and Statistics jointly offer a major leading to a Bachelor of Science degree in Mathematical Economics.
+This interdisciplinary program offers the student an opportunity to apply mathematical methods to the development of economic theory, models, and quantitative analysis.
+The major has the following course requirements: MST 112, 113, 121, 254; ECN 150, 210, 211, 215, 218; one of MST 354, ECN 216 and ECN 217; one of ECN 222, 223, 252, 274 and 275; and two additional (3h) courses chosen with the approval of the program advisers.
+Students selecting the joint major must receive permission from both the Department of Economics and the Department of Mathematics and Statistics.
+Prior to declaring the major, students must have a minimum grade of C or AP credit in ECN 150 and MST 112.
+Graduation requirements include a grade of at least a C- in MST 113, MST 121, ECN 210 and ECN 211.

 The minor in economics consists of eighteen hours, including ECN 150, ECN 205, and ECN 207.
 The mathematics and minimum grade requirements for the minor are the same as for the major.